-- 1. Defining calibration and describing the general procedure for calibrating an instrument. - 2.
-Discussing calibration standards and how they are derived. - 3.
-Identifying the causes for inaccurate readings and discussing factors that may damage or impede performance of specific instruments and contribute to instrument inaccuracy. - 4.
-Selecting the appropriate devices to calibrate, maintain, and repair specific equipment. - 5.
-Troubleshooting and diagnosing equipment problems. - 6.
-Performing basic maintenance and repair functions, including: - Disconnecting, disassembling, reassembling and reconnecting a Bourdon instrument. - Cleaning pneumatic transmitter flapper/nozzles and restrictors. - Disassembling, repairing and cleaning a pneumatic transmitter relay. - Replacing a pneumatic transmitter air supply filter screen and the diaphragm capsule. - Checking the operation of pneumatic components to determine that they are functioning correctly. - Diagnosing operational problems, making system adjustments, replacing parts, and correcting identified problems. - Calibrating controllers and recorders. - Checking the operation of a controller, diagnosing possible malfunctions and identifying probable causes. - Removing a controller from service and returning a controller to service. - Cleaning and replacing relays and restrictors. - Aligning and calibrating a proportional-plus-reset controller. - Identifying the components of a pneumatic recorder. - Disassembling and cleaning a pneumatic recorder. - Removing, cleaning and replacing a chart drive motor. - Calibrating a pneumatic recorder.
+- 1. Defining calibration and describing the general procedure for calibrating an instrument - 2.
+Discussing calibration standards and how they are derived - 3.
+Identifying the causes for inaccurate readings and discussing factors that may damage or impede the performance of specific instruments and contribute to instrument inaccuracy - 4.
+Selecting the appropriate devices to calibrate, maintain, and repair specific equipment - 5.
+Troubleshooting and diagnosing equipment problems - 6.
+Performing basic maintenance and repair functions, including: disconnecting, disassembling, reassembling, and reconnecting a Bourdon instrument; cleaning pneumatic transmitter flapper/nozzles and restrictors; disassembling, repairing, and cleaning a pneumatic transmitter relay; replacing a pneumatic transmitter air supply filter screen and the diaphragm capsule; checking the operation of pneumatic components to determine that they are functioning correctly; diagnosing operational problems, making system adjustments, replacing parts, and correcting identified problems; calibrating controllers and recorders; checking the operation of a controller, diagnosing possible malfunctions, and identifying probable causes; removing a controller from service and returning a controller to service; cleaning and replacing relays and restrictors; aligning and calibrating a proportional-plus-reset controller; identifying the components of a pneumatic recorder; disassembling and cleaning a pneumatic recorder; removing, cleaning, and replacing a chart drive motor; calibrating a pneumatic recorder; configuring the bellows, relays, links, and levers within a controller to provide proportional, integral, and derivative control modes, both in direct and reverse action; explaining the methodology involved in a pneumatic loop calibration including typical test equipment and record keeping